-However, several times each year Earth encounters a stream of debris left by a passing comet, and the result is a meteor shower.
-You'll notice the difference if you watch the sky for a half hour or so: not only do the number of meteors you'll see go up, but also the meteors seem to fly away from a common point in the sky called the radiant.
+The flashes come more often, and the heart pounds a little quicker, during a meteor shower.
+These occur several times a year, whenever Earth encounters a stream of debris left by a passing comet.
+During one of these not only do the number of meteors you'll see go up, but also the meteors seem to fly away from a common point in the sky called the radiant.

-Meteor showers peak during the predawn hours on the dates listed below, though they're typically active a few nights before and after the peak date.
-Note that the rates are for ideal conditions: very dark skies free of moonlight or light pollution; most likely you'll see somewhat lower rates than those listed.
-Following the table are specific predictions for each shower's prospects during 2009.
+Meteor showers peak during the predawn hours on the dates listed below, though they're typically active one or two nights before and after the peak.
+Note that the rates are for ideal conditions: very dark skies free of moonlight or light pollution, and with the radiant theoretically directly overhead.
+Most likely you'll see somewhat fewer meteors than those listed, but bright ones can dazzle you no matter what your conditions might be.
+Following the table are specific predictions for each shower's prospects during 2011.

 For the best possible viewing experience, find a dark location, make yourself comfortable in a reclining chair, and wear plenty of warm clothing.
 And for more information on watching and studying meteors, see Meteors: A Primer and the other articles in the Meteor section of our website.

 |Shower||Radiant and direction||Morning of maximum||Hourly rate||Parent|

 |Quadrantid||Draco (NE)||Jan.
 4||60-120||2003 EH1|

 |Orionid||Orion (SE)||Oct.
 21||10-15||1P/Halley|